finos/symphony-bdk-java/docs/tech/api-change-management.md

 # API Change management

+You can check our existing change management policy for our HTTP API [here](https://developers.symphony.com/restapi/docs/api-change-management).

 Rationale of our change management policy is to be backward compatible on existing features (classes, methods or [configuration](../configuration.md) fields) whenever possible.